Puseletso12/google-keep-clone-js-dom/README.md

 ## Introduction
 This project is a clone of Google Keep, a note-taking web application.
 It has been created using HTML for the structure, CSS for styling, and JavaScript for functionality.
 ## Features
-- Create, edit, and delete notes.
+- Create, edit, update and delete notes.

 ## Technologies Used
 - HTML